Bandyer/Bandyer-Chat-Widget/README.md

 | call\_dial\_stopped | Emitted when a user stop a dial  |
 | call\_started | Fired when a call start
 | call\_ended | Fired when a call end
+| force\_disconnect | Fired when the server close the connection due to a user disable or delete

 #### Typing started